Allsopp defends flying apart from children

 Television presenter Kirstie Allsopp has defended her decision to sit separately from her sons when flying.

-Ms Allsopp told the Sun newspaper that she and her partner sit in the business class cabin, while her children, 10 and 12, sit in economy.
+Ms Allsopp told the Sun newspaper that she and her partner sometimes sit in the business class cabin, while her children, 10 and 12, sit in economy.

 Some have suggested she "look after" her children and sit with them.